This site is no longer in use. We have re-branded to Bloomsbury Institute – please visit bil.ac.uk

 This degree is the first step on the ladder to becoming an accountant.
 To progress, a professional qualification is also essential.
 Most students will go on to take a professional accounting qualification with one of the major international accounting bodies, such as the Association of Chartered Certified Accountants (ACCA) or the Chartered Institute of Management Accountants (CIMA).

-This course is accredited by CIMA which means our graduates have been granted exemptions from eight CIMA exams.
-In addition, this course is also accredited by the ACCA and our graduates are also granted similar exemptions from nine ACCA exams.
+This course is accredited by CIMA and ACCA which means our graduates have been granted exemptions from seven CIMA exams and similar exemptions from nine ACCA exams.
 This means you can save yourself a lot of time and stress in the future, because this degree will equip you with a whole host of ready-made exemptions from the exams of the two leading professional accounting bodies in the UK.

 Our students also benefit from free student membership to both ACCA and CIMA throughout the duration of their studies.
-This means that our students can take advantage of both ACCA and CIMA online communities and free resources and career support services relevant to their studies such as: interview tips, CV support, discussion forums, graduate vacancies, information about networking events, and career skills classes run by employers.
+LSBM is one of only four higher education institutions in London to offer free CIMA student membership to all students on eligible courses.
+This means that our students can take advantage of both ACCA and CIMA online communities, free resources and career support services relevant to their studies such as: interview tips, CV help, discussion forums, graduate vacancies, information about networking events, and career skills classes run by employers.

 You can learn more about CIMA membership benefits and ACCA membership benefits on their respective websites.